 As an endorsing body, NQF is committed to ensuring the performance measures it endorses continue to meet the rigorous NQF measure evaluation criteria.
 Every three years, endorsed measures are re-evaluated against these criteria and are reviewed alongside newly submitted (but not yet endorsed) measures.
 This head-to-head comparison of new and previously endorsed measures fosters harmonization and helps ensure NQF is endorsing the best available measures.

 NQF’s measure endorsement - which includes this important three-year review of previously endorsed measures - is standardized in a regular cycle of topic-based measure evaluation.
-NQF follows a three-year schedule that outlines the review and endorsement of measures in 21 topic areas, such as cardiology, neurology, perinatal, and infectious disease.
+NQF follows a schedule of review for maintenance of endorsement of measures in 21 topic areas, such as cardiology, neurology, perinatal, and infectious disease.
 As the need arises, these topic areas may be revised to account for measures that may require a new or more appropriate topic area.

 Each topic-based review of new and previously endorsed measures follows NQF’s Consensus Development Process®, which allows for the submission of new measures, review by an expert Steering Committee, public and Member comment, Member voting, consideration by the Consensus Standards Approval Committee (CSAC), endorsement by the Board of Directors, and an appeals period.
 At the end of this process, a set of measures around a specific topic area (e.g. cardiology) may be endorsed.